-- Size Class III = greater than 5 feet and up to 1 inch dbh.
-Scan as Mature This class size represents the aspen regeneration grown above the height range that is vulnerable to browsing; the minimum height for size class III represents the maximum browse line height for herbivores present. - Size Class IV = greater than 1 inch dbh.
-Scan as Decadent Class IV captures information for all remaining cohorts in the plot.
+Size Class III: Greater than 5 feet and up to 1 inch dbh.

+This class size represents the aspen regeneration grown above the height range that is vulnerable to browsing; the minimum height for size class III represents the maximum browse line height for herbivores present.

+Size Class IV: Greater than 1 inch dbh.

+Class IV captures information for all remaining cohorts in the plot.